5. Nix-style Local Builds¶

 Nix-style local builds are a new build system implementation inspired by Nix.

-The Nix-style local build system is commonly called “v2-build” for short
+The Nix-style local build system is commonly called “new-build” for short

-cabal v2-* family of commands that control it.
+cabal new-* family of commands that control it.
 However, those

 names are only temporary until Nix-style local builds become the default.